raylutz/daffodil/README.md

 and must be hashable.
 To estabish a column for indexing, the 'keyfield' is set to the column name.

-For fast lookups of rows and columns, dictionaries are used to look up the row and column indices.
+For fast lookups of rows and columns, dictionaries are used to look up the row and column indices. the row key dictionary kd is built only when needed even if a keyfield is specified.
+If no selections are performed, then kd will remain invalidated.

 #### return column names defined